sidxiong/sidxiong.github.io/index.md

 # Siyadong Xiong

-### A programmer, making stuff on backend systems and machine learning.
+### A software engineer, making stuff on data platform and machine learning.

 ### ~~A new New Yorker ;-)~~

-### Oh, I finally moved to the Bay Area :(
+### Oops, I finally moved to the Bay Area.

 ## Updates

 * **07/2017**
-I started work at A9 Ad Tech team at Palo Alto.
+I started working on Advertising Tech team of A9, an Amazon company in Palo Alto.

 * **12/2016**